DevJ2K/portfolio/README.md

 - [x] Suspense effect on project card
 - [x] Contact page working + modal to indicate success or failure
 - [ ] Animation on appear
+- [ ] Filter project by categories in ProjectsView
 <!-- - [ ] Add Feedbacks / Experiences tab -->

 ##